 Lesions predominantly situated in the orbital part of the frontal lobe (area 11) mainly result in impairment of the affective state.
-Among other things this can lead to uninhibited, suspicious and irascible behavior, and also to an exaggerated jocularity on the part of the patient.
+Among other things, this can lead to uninhibited, suspicious, and irascible behavior, and also too exaggerated jocularity on the part of the patient.

-Please note: Association fields are not associated with any particular area of the cortex and they furthermore do not receive any information from the thalamus either.
+Please note: Association fields are not associated with any particular area of the cortex and do not receive any information from the thalamus.

-The gyrus frontalis inferior can be subdivided into further sections.
-The following are differentiated: the pars orbitalis, the pars opercularis, and the pars triangularis.
+The inferior frontal gyrus can be subdivided into further sections as follows: pars orbitalis, pars opercularis, and pars triangularis.

-Within Brodmann area 44, Broca’s center is located within the Gyrus frontalis inferior, which is counted among the language centers in addition to Wernicke’s area.
-The two language centers are dealt with in the separate article “Telencephalon – Language Centers, Structure of the Limbic System and Basal Ganglia”.
+Within Brodmann area 44, Broca’s center is located within the inferior frontal gyrus, which is counted among the language centers, in addition to Wernicke’s area.
+The 2 language centers are dealt with in the separate article ‘Telencephalon – Language Centers, Structure of the Limbic System, and Basal Ganglia’.

-Another center which is located in the frontal lobe is the frontal eye field.
-This is equivalent to Brodmann area 8 and it is located within the gyrus frontalis medius.
+Another center, which is located in the frontal lobe, is the frontal eye field.
+This is equivalent to Brodmann area 8 and is located within the middle frontal gyrus.
 Its function is to control voluntary eye movements.

-To this end it receives afferents from the primary and secondary visual cortex and provides efferents to the brain muscle nuclei of the cranial nerves III, IV and VI, via the colliculi superiors.
+To this end, it receives afferents from the primary and secondary visual cortex and provides efferents to the brain muscle nuclei of the cranial nerves III, IV and VI, via the superior colliculus.
 These cranial nerves are responsible for the innervation of the eye muscle nuclei.

-The gyrus praecentralis, the premotor cortex (area 6), and the supplementary motor cortex (area 6) are associated with the motor system.
-The primary somatomotor cortex (area 4) is situated in the area of the gyrus praecentralis, which is located in front of (=prae) the sulcus centralis.
-Originating here, the pyramidal tract (the tractus corticospinalis) continues to the respective body parts as an efferent.
+The precentral gyrus, premotor cortex (area 6), and supplementary motor cortex (area 6) are associated with the motor system.
+The primary somatomotor cortex (area 4) is situated in the area of the precentral gyrus, which is located in front of the central sulcus.
+Originating here, the pyramidal tract continues to the respective body parts as an efferent.

-The motor cortex itself receives afferents from the region of the thalamus (ncl. ventralis anterolateralis), and from the gyrus postcentralis (see basal ganglia loop).
+The motor cortex itself receives afferents from the region of the thalamus (ventral lateral nucleus) and from the postcentral gyrus (see basal ganglia loop).

-The premotor cortex and the supplementary motor cortex have comparable afferents.
-The efferents go from the premotor cortex to the cerebellum via the tractus frontopontinus, and the cerebellum then projects back into the primary motor cortex.
+The premotor cortex and supplementary motor cortex have comparable afferents.
+The efferents go from the premotor cortex to the cerebellum via the frontopontine tract, and the cerebellum then projects back into the primary motor cortex.
 This creates a type of control mechanism that allows fine regulation of movements.